IN-DEPTH: Investigating the dynamics of depression within the military

 Risk factors for developing depressive symptoms after deployment

 Subsequently, it is interesting to investigate whether we can identify risk factors for the long-term development of depression.
-Can we predict, prior to deployment, who is on a trajectory that leads to long-term depressive symptoms?
-If we can identify military personnel at a higher risk of developing depressive symptoms, this can assist us in providing appropriate care and making informed decisions regarding their deployments.
+If we can already determine before deployment which military personnel are at higher risk of developing depressive symptoms, this can help us provide the right care and make appropriate decisions regarding deployments.

 Project overview